ankit-m/ankit-m.github.io/content/blog/ui-testing-with-puppeteer-and-mocha/index.md

 ---
-title: UI Testing with Puppeteer and Mocha
+title: UI Testing with Puppeteer and Mocha - Part 1
-date: "2019-07-04T18:30:00.000Z"
+date: "2017-11-21"
-description: Importance of writing commit messages.
+description: Puppeteer is a great tool to programmatically test UIs.
+This blogpost will help you setup puppeteer with mocha and write basic tests.
 ---

 ## 1. Introduction 🤝